 I was one of three founding partners of Pragma Financial Systems, an algorithmic trading boutique that keeps winning hi tech Wall Street praise (like this and this).
 Among its many clients are hedge funds, banks, pension managers and the New York Stock Exchange.
+Pragma was recently acquired by Market Access.

 In 1999, I co-founded ThoughtWheel, a technology company that developed a novel knowledge management tool.
 (My patent for which can be found here.)